mailcmd/mifrat_ex/README.md

 # IMFastTable

-Module to manage a in-memory table with primary_ley and secondary indexes.
+Module to manage an in-memory table with primary_key and secondary indexes.

 # To create a table: